de Sitter swampland bound in the Dirac-Born-Infeld inflation model: Summary

 \section{Summary}

-Discussions so far show that in the DBI model, Bousso's entropy bound argument provides the bound for $(c_V\gamma)^{1/2}/g_{\rm YM}\simeq m_{\rm Pl}\nabla V/V$ as Eq. (\ref{Eq:DBIdS0}) but it does not coincide with $m_{\rm Pl}\nabla V/V$ bound in the non-relativistic regime.
-On the other hand, the model dependent backreaction argument is interpreted as the $c_V$ bound in the case of quadratic potential.
+Discussions so far show that in the DBI model Bousso's entropy bound argument provides the bound for $(c_V\gamma)^{1/2}/g_{\rm YM}\simeq m_{\rm Pl}\nabla V/V$ as Eq. (\ref{Eq:DBIdS0}) but it does not coincide with the $m_{\rm Pl}\nabla V/V$ bound in the nonrelativistic regime.
+On the other hand, the model-dependent backreaction argument is interpreted as the $c_V$ bound in the case of quadratic potential.
 From this, we find that quasi-dS spacetime is a result of fine-tuning between the small mass ratio $m_0/m$ and the large boost factor $\gamma$.

 We note that in the DBI model, the energy density is dominated by the potential, resulting in a connection between the dS swampland condition (Eq. (\ref{Eq:DBIdS0})) and $m_{\rm Pl}\nabla V/V$ bound.
-On the other hand, in kinematically driven inflation model \cite{ArmendarizPicon:1999rj}, the potential is not required to realize quasi-dS spacetime.
+On the other hand, in the kinematically driven inflation model \cite{ArmendarizPicon:1999rj}, the potential is not required to realize quasi-dS spacetime.
 The dS swampland bound in this case is expected to be stated irrelevant to the $m_{\rm Pl}\nabla V/V$ bound.
-This implies that we may have more generic bound for $P(X, \phi)$-type model, but it is still challenging to find out the parameter along which the mass decreases exponentially in a sensible field range if it is sub-Planckian.
+This implies that we may have a more generic bound for the $P(X, \phi)$-type model, but it is still challenging to find out the parameter along which the mass decreases exponentially in a sensible field range if it is sub-Planckian.